-Plan a visit to the Huhugam Heritage Center to learn about the Gila River Indian Community.
+Plan a visit to the Huhugam Heritage Center to learn about the Gila River Indian Community (CURRENTLY CLOSED FOR RENOVATIONS).
 The museum highlights the ancestral, historic and current cultures of the Gila River Indian Community, made up of two tribes – the Akimel O’otham (Pima) and the Pee Posh (Maricopa).
 View an outstanding collection of nearly 500 O’odham baskets, an exquisite Pee Posh pottery collection and arts and crafts museum collections.
 The museum is located at 21359 S. Maricopa Rd., Chandler, AZ 85226.
 Museum hours are Wednesday-Saturday 10 a.m. to 4 p.m.

 Another way to experience the culture of the Gila River Indian Community is to take a trail ride at KOLI Equestrian Center.
 A native American-owned enterprise, the guides at KOLI will tell you about their tribe’s history and our desert environment while you take a relaxing horseback ride.
 Visit their website to book your trail ride.